tallcomponents/content/guide/webapi1/termsandconditions.md

 **Customer** meaning the legal entity that subscribes to the Web API from TC.

-**Confidential Information** is any information, software, documentation, technology, algorithms, materials, which is or are disclosed by a party (and/or its Affiliates) to the other party (and/or its Affiliates) in connection with the Agreement, whether orally or in writing and whether or not such information is expressly stated to be confidential or marked as such, and shall include information in connection with or related to intellectual property rights, know-how, trade secrets, trade and business names and any other similar rights or interests and any applications for the foregoing.
+**Confidential Information** meaning any information, software, documentation, technology, algorithms, materials, which is or are disclosed by a party (and/or its Affiliates) to the other party (and/or its Affiliates) in connection with the Agreement, whether orally or in writing and whether or not such information is expressly stated to be confidential or marked as such, and shall include information in connection with or related to intellectual property rights, know-how, trade secrets, trade and business names and any other similar rights or interests and any applications for the foregoing.

-**User Account** a web portal for the purpose of managing resources related to the web API, provided by TC that the Customers authentcates to.
+**User Account** meaning an identity created for the Customers in a website provided by TC.
+The Customer needs to authenticate to the website for the purpose of managing resources related to the web API.

 **Fee** meaning all charges, fees and costs applicable to the Web API, including the periodic Fee as specified in the selected Plan.

 **Plan** meaning a subscription type for the use of the Web API.
-The prevailing conditions (e.g. duration of the Plan, storage capacity, and number of PDF files within subscription) and the periodic Fee of each Plan are specified on the user account page of the Customer.
+The prevailing conditions (e.g. duration of the Plan, storage capacity, and PDF creation limits) and the periodic Fee of each Plan are specified in the User Account of the Customer.

 **TC** meaning TallComponents B.V., established at Hogeweg 4, 6572BA Berg en Dal, The Netherlands, and registered at the Dutch chamber of commerce with number 12040571.